deskroid/printify-sync-for-surecart/README.md

 ## Support

-For support, please create an issue on the [GitHub repository](https://github.com/yourusername/printify-surecart-sync) or contact us through our website.
+For support, please create an issue on the [GitHub repository](https://github.com/davleav/printify-surecart-sync).

 ## License